Nirajjjjj/delta-demo/README.md

-# delta-demo
+# delt-demo
-this is a demo for git and github class taken by shradha ma' am
+this is a demo for git and github class taken by youtuber.